sensu/sensu-docs/content/sensu-go/6.6/observability-pipeline/observe-schedule/augment-event-data-with-hooks.md

     parent: observe-schedule
 ---

-Check hooks are **commands** the Sensu agent runs in response to the result of **check** command execution.
+Check hooks are **commands** the Sensu agent runs in response to the result of check execution.
-The Sensu agent executes the appropriate configured hook command based on the exit status code of the check command (for example, `1`).
+The Sensu agent executes the appropriate configured hook command based on the exit status code of the check (for example, `1`).

-Check hooks allow Sensu users to automate data collection that operators would routinely perform to investigate observability alerts, which frees up precious operator time.
+Check hooks allow you to automate data collection that operators would routinely perform to investigate observability alerts, which frees up precious operator time.
-Although you can use check hooks for rudimentary auto-remediation tasks, they are intended to enrich observability data.
+Although you can use check hooks for rudimentary auto-remediation tasks, they are intended to enrich observability event data.

 Follow this guide to create a check hook that captures the process tree if a check returns a status of `2` (critical, not running).
 You’ll need to [install][2] the Sensu backend, have at least one Sensu agent running, and install and configure sensuctl.